Green Tea Extract Gummies: The Real Manufacturing Challenges

 The Real Problem: Catechins Don't Like Gummies

-The active compounds in green tea extract-catechins, especially EGCG-are fragile.
-They're sensitive to heat, moisture, and pH changes.
-A gummy environment hits them with all three at once.
-Here's what's going on:
+The active compounds in green tea extract—catechins, especially EGCG—are fragile.
+Heat, moisture, and pH changes hit them hard.
+In a gummy, they face all three at once.
+Here's what breaks down:

-- Heat during cooking: Most gummy slurries get heated to 80-95°C. That's hot enough to start breaking down catechins before the gummy even sets.
-We've seen potency drops of 15-30% just from the cooking phase.
+• Heat during cooking: Most gummy slurries heat to 80–95°C. That's enough to start breaking down catechins before the gummy sets.
+Potency can drop 15–30% from the cooking phase alone.

-- Moisture content: Gummies hold 15-25% water.
-Over time, that moisture triggers hydrolysis-basically, the catechins slowly fall apart.
+• Moisture content: Gummies hold 15–25% water.
+That moisture triggers hydrolysis over time—catechins slowly fall apart.
 The longer the shelf life, the more you lose.

-- pH sensitivity: EGCG is happiest at a pH around 4-5.5.
-But many gummy formulas use citric acid to set the gel, which can drop the pH to 3.0 or lower.
+• pH sensitivity: EGCG is happiest at pH 4–5.5.
+But many gummy formulas use citric acid to set the gel, pushing pH to 3.0 or lower.
 That mismatch causes precipitation and accelerated degradation.

 Smart Formulation: Protecting the Extract Without Ruining the Texture

-The fix starts with choosing the right raw material.
-Not all green tea extracts are the same, and picking the wrong one will cause headaches down the line.
+The fix starts with raw material choice.
+Not all green tea extracts are equal, and the wrong one causes headaches.

 Standardized vs. Non-Standardized

-Standardized extracts with 50-95% polyphenols give you better batch control.
-But there's a catch: higher polyphenol content means more bitterness and more reactivity.
-We've found that a mid-range extract (50-60% polyphenols) hits the sweet spot-enough potency without making the gummy unpalatable or unstable.
+Standardized extracts with 50–95% polyphenols give better batch control.
+But higher polyphenol content means more bitterness and reactivity.
+A mid-range extract (50–60% polyphenols) balances potency with taste and stability.

 Microencapsulation

-If you can work with a supplier who offers microencapsulated green tea extract, that's a game changer.
-The protective shell-usually maltodextrin or gum arabic-shields the catechins from heat, moisture, and low pH.
-Yes, it costs a bit more, but it cuts potency loss from over 20% to under 5%.
-That's worth every penny.
+If you can work with a supplier who offers microencapsulated green tea extract, that's a huge advantage.
+The protective shell—usually maltodextrin or gum arabic—shields catechins from heat, moisture, and low pH.
+Yes, it costs more, but it cuts potency loss from over 20% to under 5%.
+Worth every penny.

 Antioxidant Synergy

-We like to add a small amount of a secondary antioxidant like ascorbyl palmitate or mixed tocopherols.
-This isn't about making health claims-it's about keeping the extract stable during the cooking process.
+Add a small amount of a secondary antioxidant like ascorbyl palmitate or mixed tocopherols.
+This isn't about health claims—it's about keeping the extract stable during cooking.
 Think of it as insurance for your label claim.

 Sweeteners and Flavor Tricks

 Green tea extract is bitter and astringent.
 Regular sugar or corn syrup won't cover that.
-We've had good luck with allulose or erythritol combined with monk fruit extract.
+Allulose or erythritol combined with monk fruit extract work well.
 They sweeten without reacting with the catechins.
-For flavor, lemon or berry profiles-especially citrus terpenes-help mask the metallic off-notes without messing with the pH.
+For flavor, lemon or berry profiles—especially citrus terpenes—mask the metallic off-notes without messing with the pH.

 1. Temperature and Timing

-Heat your gummy base to the minimum temperature needed to hydrate the gelling agent-typically 80°C for pectin, not 95°C. Then add the green tea extract at the very end of the cook cycle, right before cooling.
+Heat matters.
+Heat your gummy base to the minimum temperature needed to hydrate the gelling agent—typically 80°C for pectin, not 95°C. Then add the green tea extract at the very end of the cook cycle, just before cooling.
 If you have a continuous line, use a side-stream injection system with a static mixer.
 That way the extract never hits the hot hold phase.

 2. pH Adjustment Order